jeffbonnes/titanium_documentation/source/en/contribute.md

 The following can make Git a little easier to use:

 * use [gitk](http://gitk.sourceforge.net/development.html) to give a visual representation of your repository
-* by default, if a file's permissions change, Git will percieve it just the same as if its contents were changed, Thus, to ignore permissions changes, run  `git config core.filemode false`
+* by default, if a file's permissions change, Git will perceive it just the same as if its contents were changed, Thus, to ignore permissions changes, run  `git config core.filemode false`

 ## Committing Code with Git in 7 Easy Stages